15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Rewriting and paraphrasing

 QuillBot helps improve sentence structure and rewrite text more clearly.
+It is useful for students, writers, bloggers, and anyone who wants cleaner writing.

 Good For: